 When considering SIEM platforms, you should dive deeper into features such as log management, scalability, compliance reports, real-time monitoring, and ease of integration.

-Here are some of the top SIEM platforms trusted by security teams.
+Here are some of the best SIEM tools trusted by security teams.

 - Splunk: It is an industry-leading SIEM platform that offers you 1500+ out-of-the-box detection aligned to reputed cybersecurity frameworks, such as Cyber Kill Chain, NIST CSF 2.0, and MITRE ATT & CK.
 You can easily integrate Splunk with AWS, Google Cloud Platform, Microsoft Azure, and more.
 It offers risk-based alerting to defeat alert fatigue.